colehaus/colex/content/posts/uncertainty-analysis-of-givewell-cea/main.md

 # Uncertain inputs

 GiveWell provides the ability to adjust these input parameters and observe altered output because the inputs are fundamentally uncertain.
 But our uncertainty means that picking any particular value as input for the calculation misrepresents our state of knowledge.
 From a [subjective Bayesian](https://en.wikipedia.org/wiki/Bayesian_probability) point of view, the best way to represent our state of knowledge on the input parameters is with a [probability distribution](https://en.wikipedia.org/wiki/Probability_distribution) over the values the parameter could take.
-Once we do this, we can feed these distributions into the model and, in principle, we'll end up with a probability distribution over our results.
+For example, I could say that a negative value for increasing consumption seems very improbable to me but that a wide range of positive values seem about equally plausible.
+Once we specify a probability distribution, we can feed these distributions into the model and, in principle, we'll end up with a probability distribution over our results.
 This probability distribution on the results helps us understand the uncertainty contained in our estimates and [how literally](https://blog.givewell.org/2011/08/18/why-we-cant-take-expected-value-estimates-literally-even-when-theyre-unbiased/) we should take them.

 ## Is this really necessary?

 Perhaps that sounds complicated.
 How are we supposed to multiply, add and otherwise manipulate arbitrary probability distributions in the way our models require?
 Can we somehow reduce our uncertain beliefs about the input parameters to point estimates and run the calculation on those?
 One candidate is to take the single most likely value of each input and using that value in our calculations.
 This is the approach the current cost-effectiveness analysis takes (assuming you provide input values selected in this way).
 Unfortunately, the output of running the model on these inputs is necessarily a point value and gives no information about the uncertainty of the results.
+Because the results are probably highly uncertain, losing this information and being unable to talk about the uncertainty of the results is a major loss.
 A second possibility is to take lower bounds on the input parameters and run the calculation on these values, and to take the upper bounds on the input parameters and run the calculation on these values.
 This will produce two bounding values on our results, but it's hard to give them a useful meaning.
 If the lower and upper bounds on our inputs describe, for example, a 95% confidence interval, the lower and upper bounds on the result don't (usually) describe a 95% confidence interval.

 ## Computers are nice

-If we had to proceed analytically, working with probability distributions throughout the model would indeed be troublesome and we might have to settle for one of the above approaches.
+If we had to proceed analytically, working with probability distributions throughout, the model would indeed be troublesome and we might have to settle for one of the above approaches.
 But we live in the future.
 We can use computers and [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) to numerically approximate the results of working with probability distributions while leaving our models clean and unconcerned with these probabilistic details.
 [Guesstimate](https://www.getguesstimate.com/) is a tool that works along these lines and bills itself as "A spreadsheet for things that aren’t certain".

 # Analysis